 Some SSDs recover only 4-6GB of SLC cache within a few moments, and then take hours to recover the rest of the cache capacity.
 In contrast, other SSDs will immediately recover all of the cache as fast as possible, and at a fairly steady rate.

 Crucial, however, can recoup its entire cache immediately after a write transfer stops, and the cache also expands when it detects a large sequential workload.
 This means that while the initial fill shows that the SLC cache is only about 200GB, we measured 350GB after 30 seconds of idle time.
 After an additional minute of idle time, the SLC cache grew to 500GB.

 Power Consumption and Temperature

 We use the Quarch HD Programmable Power Module to gain a deeper understanding of power characteristics.
 Idle power consumption is an important aspect to consider, especially if you're looking for a laptop upgrade.
 Some SSDs can consume watts of power at idle while better-suited ones sip just milliwatts.
 Average workload power consumption and max consumption are two other aspects of power consumption, but performance-per-watt is more important.
 A drive might consume more power during any given workload, but accomplishing a task faster allows the drive to drop into an idle state faster, which ultimately saves power.

-When possible, we also log the temperature of the drive via the S.M.A.R.T. data to see when (or if) thermal throttling kicks in and how it impacts performance.
+We also monitor the temperature of the drive via the S.M.A.R.T. data and an IR thermometer to see when (or if) thermal throttling kicks in and how it impacts performance.
 Bear in mind that results will vary based on the workload and ambient air temperature.

 MORE: Best SSDs